NextronSystems/thor-manual/usage/beforeyoubegin.rst

 To use THOR Legacy, you need a special license.
 Contact sales to get more information regarding Legacy licenses.

-To download THOR Legacy, follow these steps:
+To download THOR Legacy, you can either download it directly from our portal (recommended; continue at step 5), or follow these steps:

 1. Download a normal THOR package (non-legacy)
 2. Use thor-util to download THOR Legacy: